confluentinc/examples/security/rbac/README.md

 ## Notes

 * For simplicity, this demo does not require the use of LDAP.
-Instead it uses the Hash Login service with users/passwords defined in the `login.properties` file.
+Instead it uses the Hash Login service with statically defined users/passwords

 # Run the demo